spaceofmiah/taskier/CONTRIBUTING.md

 npm run build
 ```

-You could also allow webpack to watch changes and automatically build your chagnges using this command
+You could also allow webpack to watch changes and automatically build your changes using this command

 ```
 npm run watch